 These are extensive and can range from external coatings and non-return valves in pipes to automatic flood doors and water-resistant kitchen units.
 While these may sound intrusive, they needn’t look as utilitarian as they sound, says Hodgson.
 ‘The industry is not daft enough to try and sell products that destroy the aesthetic enjoyment of a building,’ he adds.

 Electrics are not quite as susceptible to weather-related damage, but if your home is at high risk of flooding, it may be worth looking into having sockets raised to a higher level.
 Power cuts are also not uncommon in high winds, says Armstrong, so investing in a generator may be a wise move, particularly if your home is isolated.

 On a final note, it’s important to understand that flooding isn’t the preserve of riverside homes, with poor design also risking water ingress.
 ‘Any area of excessive hard paving that hasn’t been planned correctly, and has external ground levels that are too high, can lead to flooding,’ says Armstrong.
 Of course, any home should have been built with this in mind, but it’s an important consideration when laying additional exterior flooring such as terraces, decking and driveways.

-To find out more ways to protect your home, read our guide to winter-proofing.
+Discover more ways to protect your home, with our guide to winter-proofing.